ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 -------------------------------------

-As explained in the :ref:`Integration Test guide <testing_integration>` there are defined IAM policies in ``hacking/aws_config/testing_policies/`` that contain the necessary permissions to run the AWS integration test.
-The permissions used by CI are more restrictive than those in ``hacking/aws_config/testing_policies``; for CI we want the most restrictive policy possible that still allows the given tests to pass.
+As explained in the :ref:`Integration Test guide <testing_integration>` there are defined IAM policies in `mattclay/aws-terminator <https://github.com/mattclay/aws-terminator>`_ that contain the necessary permissions to run the AWS integration test.

 If your module interacts with a new service or otherwise requires new permissions, tests will fail when you submit a pull request and the
 `Ansibullbot <https://github.com/ansible/ansibullbot/blob/master/ISSUE_HELP.md>`_ will tag your PR as needing revision.
 We do not automatically grant additional permissions to the roles used by the continuous integration builds.
-You must provide the minimum IAM permissions required to run your integration test.
+You will need to raise a Pull Request against `mattclay/aws-terminator <https://github.com/mattclay/aws-terminator>`_ to add them.

 If your PR has test failures, check carefully to be certain the failure is only due to the missing permissions.
 If you've ruled out other sources of failure, add a comment with the `ready_for_review` tag and explain that it's due to missing permissions.